taniadcg/my-portfolio/deep-learning-and-ai-projects/convolutional-neural-networks/README.md

 **Q3: How do I adjust hyperparameters?**
 **A3:** You can modify hyperparameters such as learning rate, batch size, and number of epochs directly in the notebook, in the model training section.

-**Q4: How do I save my trained model?**
-**A4:** The notebook includes code to save the trained model as a `.pth` file, which can be used for future predictions.

-**Q5: Can I modify the CNN architecture?**
+**Q4: Can I modify the CNN architecture?**
-**A5:** Yes, you can modify the number of layers, add/remove convolutional layers, change activation functions, or introduce new regularization methods like dropout or batch normalization in the notebook.
+**A4:** Yes, you can modify the number of layers, add/remove convolutional layers, change activation functions, or introduce new regularization methods like dropout or batch normalization in the notebook.

-**Q6: What is the dataset used in this project?**
+**Q5: What is the dataset used in this project?**
-**A6:** The project uses the CIFAR-10 dataset, a collection of 60,000 32x32 color images categorized into 10 different classes.
+**A5:** The project uses the CIFAR-10 dataset, a collection of 60,000 32x32 color images categorized into 10 different classes.

-**Q7: How do I visualize the model's performance?**
+**Q6: How do I visualize the model's performance?**
-**A7:** The notebook includes visualizations such as loss and accuracy curves, as well as a confusion matrix to display the model's classification performance.
+**A6:** The notebook includes visualizations such as loss and accuracy curves, as well as a confusion matrix to display the model's classification performance.

-**Q8: How can I improve the model's accuracy?**
+**Q7: How can I improve the model's accuracy?**
-**A8:** You can try modifying the architecture (e.g., adding layers, using different activation functions), adjusting hyperparameters, or using advanced techniques like learning rate scheduling or early stopping.
+**A7:** You can try modifying the architecture (e.g., adding layers, using different activation functions), adjusting hyperparameters, or using advanced techniques like learning rate scheduling or early stopping.

-**Q9: Who should I contact for further information or support?**
+**Q8: Who should I contact for further information or support?**
-**A9:** For any questions or issues, feel free to reach out to the project maintainer at [gtaniadc@gmail.com](mailto:gtaniadc@gmail.com).
+**A8:** For any questions or issues, feel free to reach out to the project maintainer at [gtaniadc@gmail.com](mailto:gtaniadc@gmail.com).